-WATER WORKS .- The water is taken from the St. Lawrence about one and a-half miles above the Lachine Rapids, where the elevation of the river surface is about 37 feet above the Harbour of Montreal.
-The Wheel-house at the termination of the aqueduct is worthy of notice.
+WATER WORKS .- The water is taken from the St. Lawrence about a mile and a-half above the Lachine Rapids, where the elevation of the river surface is about 37 feet above the Harbor The Wheel house at the termination of the aqueof Montreal. duct is worthy of notice.
 The water is admitted to and discharged from this building through submerged archways under covered frost proof passages, extending above and below the building.
-There are two iron wheels 20 feet diameter and 20 feet broad, These wheels are upon the suspension principle, "high breast" or "pitch back," with ventilated buckets.
-These reservoirs are excavated out of the solid rock, and have a water surface of over ninety thousand square feet, 206 feet above the harbour, with a depth of 25 feet.
-The length is 623 feet, with a breadth of 173, formed into two reservoirs by a division wall.
+There are two iron wheels 20 feet diameter and 20 feet broad.
+These wheels are upon the suspension principle, "high breast" or "pitch back," with ventilated buckets.
+The reservoirs which are situated on the side of the Mountain are excavated out of the solid rock, and have a water surface of over ninety thousand square feet, 206 feet above the harbor, with a depth of 25 feet. length is 623 feet, with a breadth of 173, formed into two reservoirs by a division wall.
 The two contain about fifteen million gallons.
 Total cost of aqueduct, machinery, pumping-main, and reservoirs about \$1,800,000.